wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 HBase is an Apache, open-source, NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semistructured data.
 - [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet].
 With virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.
-- [Configure HBase replication in HDInsight](hdinsight-hbase-geo-replication).
+- [Configure HBase replication in HDInsight](/documentation/articles/hdinsight-hbase-geo-replication).
 Learn how to configure HBase replication across two Azure datacenters.
 <!-- deleted by customization
 - [Analyze Twitter sentiment with HBase in HDInsight][hbase-twitter-sentiment].
 Learn how to do real-time [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) of big data by using HBase in a Hadoop cluster in HDInsight.
 -->

-[hdinsight-manage-portal]: hdinsight-administer-use-management-portal-v1
+[hdinsight-manage-portal]: /documentation/articles/hdinsight-administer-use-management-portal-v1
-[hdinsight-upload-data]: hdinsight-upload-data
+[hdinsight-upload-data]: /documentation/articles/hdinsight-upload-data
 [hbase-reference]: http://hbase.apache.org/book.html#importtsv
 [hbase-schema]: http://0b4af6cdc2f0c5998459-c0245c5c937c5dedcca3f1764ecc9b2f.r43.cf2.rackcdn.com/9353-login1210_khurana.pdf
 [hbase-quick-start]: http://hbase.apache.org/book.html#quickstart